bracesoftware/PawnScript/doc/methods.md

-# Form methods
+# Function methods

-- Form methods are sub-functions executed after a certain function call.
+- Function methods are sub-functions executed after a certain function call.
 There are native and user methods.
 Native ones are built into the compiler, whereas user ones are defined by the programmer.

 ## User methods